sassoftware/sas-visualanalytics-thirdpartyvisualizations/README.md

 ### pingApp

-Pings the app to keep it alive.
+Asynchrnous function that pings the app to keep it alive.

 _Usage:_
 ```javascript
 va.jobUtil.pingApp(app)
 ```
 * `app` is the name of the application, e.g. `'SASJobExecution'`.
-* Returns a promise.

 ### keepAppAlive

-Calls pingApp on 1 minute intervals to keep the application alive.
+Asynchrnous function that calls pingApp on 1 minute intervals to keep the application alive.

 _Usage:_
 ```javascript